 #1 Tailor-made Identity

 Most fake identities start with a great first impression: photos taken by professional photographers, movielike profile names, and a “wow!” life background.
-Also, they match your age, interests, and live in the same region (affinity group).
+Also, they match your age, interests, and live in the same region (affinity fraud).

 As you can see, catfishing isn’t different from targeted advertising.
 You learn what people want to see and you show it.